-Supporting Victims in the Aftermath of Mass Shootings
+How To Support Victims In The Aftermath Of Mass Shootings

 Right now is a time for you to know some mental health first aid:

-If you don't know what to say - don't say anything.
+If you don’t know what to say ― don’t say anything.
 The BEST thing you can do is to be present, gentle and supportive.
-Cliched statements such as "well, everything happened for a reason" are much more harmful than helpful.
+Cliched statements such as “well, everything happened for a reason” can be much more harmful than helpful.

 If you or someone you know was a victim and need more professional help, look for Community Crisis Response of some kind.